Bright and colorful Dessert Fruit Pizza with a sugar cookie crust, cream cheese frosting, and a citrus glaze. A potluck showstopper!

 Nope!
 Many dessert fruit pizzas are made without a glaze.
 But I personally think the glaze component takes the fruit pizza from 10 to 15.
 It gives the fruit a finishing sheen that is so beautiful and really locks in all those vibrant colors.
 Plus, another layer of deliciousness.

-What type of fruits should I use?
+What type of fruits should I use for Fruit Pizza?

 Any!
 This is your chance to be creative and have fun.
 Use your favorites and what’s in season.
 For summer, I love all the different berries, peaches, pineapple, kiwi, and mandarin oranges.
 A fall themed fruit pizza would be great with pears, apples, plums, grapes, figs, or pomegranate seeds.
 I personally think the more color and variety, the better, but a simple pattern with only strawberries and blueberries would be so festive for Memorial Day, 4th of July, or Labor Day.
 You can slice or chop your fruit, too, so there are a lot of options to play with.